mietek/halcyon-website/pages/guide/index.md

 1. While changing [`HALCYON_BASE`](/reference/#halcyon_base) is possible, a GHC installation is not easily relocatable, and neither are Cabal sandboxes.
 Therefore, using a different path than `/app` for the application directory will cause Halcyon to rebuild all dependencies from scratch.

 2.  [`HALCYON_PREFIX`](/reference/#halcyon_prefix) can be easily changed.
 Using a different path than `/app` for the prefix will cause Halcyon to reconfigure any previously built applications, during a subsequent build.

-#### Environment variables

-Sourcing the output of [`halcyon paths`](/reference/#halcyon-paths) sets up the necessary environment variables, based on the path to the application directory.
-This is best done as part of a `.profile` script.

 Concepts { .rule-before-h3 }